Why do I need a bone graft or bone grafting procedure?

 2) Crooked teeth (misaligned teeth) can cause abnormal chewing, stress, and trauma on the bone surrounding the teeth resulting in bone loss.

 3) Long term wear of dentures can speed up bone loss due to placing stress and pressure on the jaw.

 How do I know if I will need a dental bone graft or bone grafting procedure.

 At your initial consult and in-take exam, Drs.
 Camacho and Rosenbaum will take a 3D image (CBCT scan) of your bone structure in order to see your bone levels.

 What can I expect during my dental bone graft procedure?

-During the bone graft procedure, the gums will be separated from the teeth so that the periodontist can gain access to the tooth roots and underlying bone.
-The roots will be thoroughly cleaned and any holes or damaged areas of the bone will be filled with a graft material.
+During the dental bone grafting procedure, the gums will be separated from the existing teeth so that the periodontist can gain access to the underlying bone.
+Bone graft material will applied to the jaw.
+In special cases, Drs.
+Camacho and Rosenbaum can place a bone graft at the time of the dental implant placement.
 A barrier will be created to protect the bone.
 Once the graft is in place, the gums will be reattached to the area with sutures.
-The graft used during this procedure may come from the patient’s own body, a cadaver, cow bone or synthetic material.
-The most effective results are often achieved when the patient’s own bone is used for the graft.

-After the bone graft procedure, patients may experience swelling and pain for several days.
+After the dental bone graft procedure, patients may experience swelling and pain for several days.
 It is important for patients to keep their mouth as clean as possible while the bone graft heals.
-The patient will return to the periodontist’s office about 7 to 10 days after the procedure for a follow-up so the mouth can be evaluated to ensure proper healing.
-Over time, new bone and soft tissue will develop in the treated area to help firmly reattach the tooth to the jaw, significantly reducing the patient’s risk of tooth loss and reversing the effects of periodontal disease.
+The patient will return to the office about 7 to 10 days after the procedure for a follow-up so the mouth can be evaluated to ensure proper healing.
+Over time, new bone and soft tissue will develop in the grafted site.